moby/moby/docs/sources/reference/builder.md

 The `VOLUME` instruction will create a mount point with the specified name and mark it as holding externally mounted volumes from native host or other containers.
-For more information/examples and mounting instructions via docker client, refer to [*Share Directories via Volumes*]( /use/working_with_volumes/#volume-def) documentation.
+The value can be a JSON array, `VOLUME ["/var/log/"]`, or a plain string, `VOLUME /var/log`.
+For more information/examples and mounting instructions via the Docker client, refer to [*Share Directories via Volumes*]( /use/working_with_volumes/#volume-def) documentation.

 ## USER